toolCHAINZ/structor/README.md

-# structor (v0.1)
+# Structor (v1.0)
-Author: **toolchainz**
+Author: **toolCHAINZ**

-_A naive auto-struct maker._
+_A dead-simple automatic struct maker_
 ## Description:
-To make a structure, go to MLIL view, right click on a line, and click `Create Auto Structure`.

- Structor will prompt you to choose a variable from the line you selected, and then it will do its level best to make a struct.
+`Structor` simplifies the process of defining structs based on usage in a function.
+Simply go to MLIL view, right click on an instruction you thing might be a structure usage, and structor will make a type for you!
+The analysis is very bare-bones and could no doubt be improved.

+## Installation Instructions

+### Darwin

+### Windows

+### Linux

 ## Minimum Version

 This plugin requires the following minimum version of Binary Ninja:

- * dev - 1.1.1616
+ * 1689
+"

 ## License

-This plugin is released under a [MIT](LICENSE) license.
+This plugin is released under a MIT license.
+## Metadata Version

+2